 We welcome you to our evolving online collection of information about an early immigrant group in the city of Worcester.
 This is the first installment of what will be many chapters as we collect and organize information from the WHM Library collection and elsewhere in an effort to tell the story of these early colonial Americans.

-Scotch-Irish 1718 immigration to Worcester: the back story
+Scots-Irish 1718 immigration to Worcester: the back story

 “Presbyterianism is a part of the Reformed tradition within Protestantism which traces its origins to the British Isles, particularly Scotland.”

-The Scotch-Irish referred to here in the context of the 1718 migration to America were individuals of Scottish origin who had been living in Ireland for some time.
+The Scots-Irish referred to here in the context of the 1718 migration to America were individuals of Scottish origin who had been living in Ireland for some time.
 Like all immigrants, they had their feet in two countries and so lived with the challenges that can come with trying to reconcile two heritages.

 England had been sending natives of Scotland across the sea to Northern Ireland (known as Ulster in the early 18th century) for some years to represent its interests there, mainly with an eye toward Protestant-izing that area.
 Catholics in Northern Ireland were stripped of their land holdings and some were sold into slavery, sent as far as the Caribbean to spend the rest of their lives in servitude.